preetham-devv/Breast-Cancer-Prediction/README.md

 # Breast-Cancer-Prediction
 Breast Cancer Prediction

-This repository contains the project for IT7103 – Assignment 4, focusing on the application of data analytics in healthcare informatics to predict breast cancer cases.
+This repository contains the project, focusing on the application of data analytics in healthcare informatics to predict breast cancer cases.
 The project utilizes Linear and Kernel (both RBF and Linear) Support Vector Machine (SVM) models to classify breast cancer cases as benign or malignant.

-Project Overview
+Project Overview<br />
 Breast cancer is a significant health concern, and early detection is crucial for effective treatment.
 This project aims to predict whether a breast cancer case is benign or malignant using machine learning techniques, specifically SVM models.
 The data consists of 699 recorded cases with 11 features, where the target variable indicates the class (0 for benign, 1 for malignant).

 Data Description